 There's something magical about the Flying Horses carousel at Oak Bluffs on the Massachusetts island of Martha's Vineyard.

 Children are entranced by the riot of color, noise, and motion of merry-go-rounds in general.
 First rides are a childhood rite of passage.
-The sound of the calliope music, the sight of the ornate, bejeweled horses, and the smell of the engine grease can transport adults back to their maiden voyages aboard the stately steeds.
+The sound of the band organ music, the sight of the ornate, bejeweled horses, and the smell of the engine grease can transport adults back to their maiden voyages aboard the stately steeds.

 Flying Horses Carousel

-The island's Flying Horses is especially prized.
+The island's Flying Horses Carousel is especially prized.
 Built in 1876, it is the nation's oldest operating platform carousel and a piece of living history and Americana.
 It is listed in the National Historical Register as an official landmark.
 Prior to moving to Martha's Vineyard in 1884, the carousel spun on Coney Island's boardwalk.
 The 20 hand-carved wooden horses include real horse hair.
-(Speaking of Coney Island, its only remaining classic carousel is the circa-1906 B&B Carousell)
+(Speaking of Coney Island, its only remaining classic carousel is the circa-1906 B&B Carousell.)

 The Flying Horses is among a few carousels that still include a ring machine.
 The accessory was once standard on the rides and is the source of the phrase, "catch the brass ring."
 Once the carousel gets up to speed, an operator swings an arm that dispenses metal rings into the path of the riders.
 Passengers have to reach out to grab the rings.
-While most riders pluck a single ring each time they pass the dispenser, I've seen experienced ring-grabbers nab as many as four at a time.
+While most riders pluck a single ring each time they pass the dispenser, we've seen experienced ring-grabbers nab as many as four at a time.
 And yes, lucky riders who catch the brass ring get a free ticket for another ride on the Flying Horses.